urgen-sherpa/nginx-php-codeigniter/README.md

-/etc/php5/fpm/pool.d/www.conf
+    vim  /etc/php5/fpm/pool.d/www.conf

->>find below lines and set it like below "www-data" replaced by nginx listen.owner = nginx listen.group = nginx
+>>find below lines and set it like below "www-data" replaced by nginx

+    listen.owner = nginx
+    listen.group = nginx

    sudo nano /etc/php5/fpm/php.ini

     cgi.fix_pathinfo=0

->>This is an extremely insecure setting because it tells PHP to attempt to execute the closest file it can find if a PHP file does not match exactly. it is enabled"1" by default so set it to zero -> 0(zero)
+>> This is an extremely insecure setting because it tells PHP to attempt to execute the closest file it can find if a PHP file does not match exactly. it is enabled"1" by default so set it to zero -> 0(zero)

 sudo service php5-fpm restart
 vim /etc/nginx/nginx.conf

->>add below lines..
+>> add below lines..

 include /etc/nginx/sites-enabled/*.conf;
 include /etc/nginx/conf.d/*.conf;